How Funds Are To Be Used

 Funds are raised from the following sources:

-Generally endowments and bequests for specific research projects will need to fund a research person for a minimum of one year which with on-costs and materials will be at least $50,000 per annum.
-Generally the opportunity for smaller amounts to be specifically targeted or tied are limited to small projects which can be completed within a short time frame or seeding grants, and are probably better placed as a general bequest.
+The opportunity for smaller amounts to be specifically targeted or tied are limited to small research projects in respect of the treatment and control of neurological diseases which can be completed within a short time frame or seeding grants, and are usually treated as a general bequest.